GSA/digitalgov.gov/content/posts/2014-02-26-double-digit-crowdsourcing-competitions-launch-in-february.md

   - United States Air Force
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-70-ChallengeGov-logo.jpg" alt="The Challenge dot gov logo" %}This is a phenomenal month for federal challenge and prize competitions with [12 new programs](http://www.challenge.gov/) launched in February.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-70-ChallengeGov-logo.jpg" alt="The Challenge dot gov logo" %}This is a phenomenal month for federal challenge and prize competitions with [12 new programs](http://www.challenge.gov/) launched in February.
 The challenge.gov platform usually averages four to six new challenges a month, so we&#8217;re excited to see the year start off with a big push to engage citizens in creative problem solving.

 Take a look and see what these agencies are doing to drive innovation: